gau12/web2/README.md

 Contributers Guide
 ==================

-Jusk fork the repo and send me a pull request
+Jusk fork the repo and send me a pull request.